sorice/preprocess/docs/tutorial/user_guide_summary.rst

 Summary
 ========

-This is a detailed documentation about `codebuilder` to allow programmers to extend `codebuilder` functions, commands and patterns.
+This is a detailed documentation about `preprocess` to allow users to play with all the nlp techniques implemented.

 	* Install and Config
 	* Doing Normalization